Home School Community Liaison Scheme (HSCL)

 The Home School Community Liaison Scheme (HSCL) is targeted at students who are at risk of not reaching their potential in the educational system because of economic or social disadvantage.

-- To maximise the participation of the children in the learning process, in particular those who might be at risk of failure.
+- Maximise the participation of the children in the learning process, in particular those who might be at risk of failure

-- To promote active co-operation between home, school and relevant community agencies in promoting the educational interests of the children.
+- Promote active co-operation between home, school and relevant community agencies in promoting the educational interests of the children

-- To enhance the children's uptake from education, their retention in the educational system, their continuation to post-compulsory education and to third level and their attitudes to life-long learning.
+- Enhance the children's uptake from education, their retention in the educational system, their continuation to post-compulsory education and to third level and their attitudes to life-long learning

-- To disseminate the positive outcomes of the scheme throughout the school system generally.
+- Disseminate the positive outcomes of the Scheme throughout the school system generally

 The home school liaison co-ordinator has access to specific funding and this is provided by the Department of Education and Skills.